 7th May – Folkestone Comic Con

 1st July – Worthing Comic Con

 As far as I know, Red Dwarf XII will transmit in the Autumn of this year.
 RDXI seemed to be popular with 99.9% of fans that I have met this year and I am confident that XII will hit the mark as well.

 As usual I must apologise for not responding to emails.
 Thank you so much to all of you who have taken the time to write to me with such positive sentiments.
 Suffice to say I am most grateful for your kind comments about RDXI and previous shows and I shall endeavour to keep you informed of any news.

+I have also received emails requesting my involvement in podcasts but frankly, I am not overly keen to participate.
 I need to clarify that I do not have Twitter or Facebook accounts, so if you do see or hear of a Chris Barrie on either of the two, it definitely isn’t me.
-As some of you know, I struggle to keep up with the webmail, without wanting to further disappoint anyone on social media.
+As I have said above, I struggle to keep up with the webmail, without wanting to further disappoint anyone on social media.